SystemsApproach/private5g/core.rst

 global RAN).

-This mapping service has a name, or rather, several names that keep changing from from generation to generation.
+This mapping service has a name, or rather, several names that keep changing from generation to generation.
 In 2G and 3G it was called HLR (Home Location Registry).
 In 4G the HLR maintains only static information and a separate HSS (Home Subscriber Server) maintains the more dynamic information.
 In 5G the HLR is renamed the UDR (Unified Data Registry) and the HSS is renamed UDM (Unified Data Management).
 We will see the UDM in Section 5.2 because of the role it plays *within* a single instance of the Mobile Core.